sychan/kb_sdk_docs/source/howtos/fill_out_app_information.rst

 Complete Module Info
 ~~~~~~~~~~~~~~~~~~~~

+If you haven't done so already, add the email address of the
+module's maintainer to the |Dockerlink|

 Icons, Publications, Original tool authors, Institutional Affiliations,
 Contact Information, and most importantly, Method Documentation must be
 added to your module before it can be deployed.
 This information will